MiniZinc/libminizinc/en/find_mus.rst

 and ``--filter-path`` options to focus on finding specific sub-MUSes of a found high-level MUS.

+When parameter tuning for FindMUS the oracle checker mode can speed up testing of different sets of parameters.

+  1. Run ``findMUS -a --paramset fzn --output-brief ... > muses.log`` to
+     save the output log to a file.

+  2. Run subsequent sets of parameters with
+     ``findMUS -a --paramset fzn --output-brief --oracle-only muses.log ...``.
+     The oracle mode will perform enumeration without making calls to the sub-solver, instead deciding SAT/UNSAT based on the MUS log (omit ``--oracle-only`` to call the sub-solver when the status of a subset is unknown)

 Limitations / Future work
 -------------------------

 There are several features that we aim to include quite soon:

+  Solver core/MUS/IIS integration
+    Set shrinking can be accelerated by using problem specific MUS extraction methods that some solvers provide.

+  Context-find
+    Once a MUS has been found flip the foreground + background and narrow down the parts of the background that complete the MUS

   Regular expression based filtering
     This will allow more complex filtering to be used.